Employee Benefits and the Law in Hawaii

 The employer sometimes pays for benefit plans, but at times the employee must make a voluntary contribution.
-Also, some employees establish a requirement that employees work with them for a certain period of time before they are eligible for benefits.
-Those employers who provide medical plans for employees owe certain legal duties under Hawaii law to those they cover.
+Additionally, some employees establish a requirement that employees work with them for a certain period of time before they are eligible for benefits.
+Those employers who provide medical plans for employees owe specific legal duties under Hawaii law to those they cover.
 They must disclose important information about the health plans, and employees are entitled to a fair process in the treatment of their claims under the plan.

 What Employee Benefits are Protected by Hawaii law?